Ooty

-Originally occupied by the Toda people, the area came under the rule of the East India Company in the 18th century.
-It later served as the summer capital of Madras Presidency.
-The economy is based on the hospitality industry serving tourism and agriculture.
-The town is connected to the plains by the Nilgiri ghat roads and Nilgiri Mountain Railway.
+The earliest reference to the Nilgiri Mountains is found in the Tamil Sangam literature.
+The region was originally occupied by several hill tribes such as Badagas, Todas, Kotas, Irulas and Kurumbas.
+Over the centuries, it was part of the various kingdoms that ruled over South India.
+It came under the rule of the East India Company in the 18th century.
+In the early 19th century, Ooty was developed as a sanatorium around an artificial lake.
+It was made a municipality in 1866, and later served as the summer capital of the Madras Presidency.

+Post Indian independence, the town developed into a popular hill station and recreational area.
+The economy of the town is majorly based on tourism and agriculture.
+The town is connected to the plains by the Nilgiri ghat roads and the Nilgiri Mountain Railway.
+It also hosts the Ooty Radio Telescope at Muthorai, and the Defence Services Staff College of the Indian Army at nearby Wellingon.

+Ooty forms part of the Nilgiri Biosphere Reserve, the largest protected forest area in India.
+The region is part of the South Western Ghats montane rain forests ecoregion and harbours thousands of plant species.
+The native vegetation consisted of meadows and grasslands on the hillsides with shola forets in the valleys.
+The Government Botanical Garden, laid out in 1842, has several species of indigenous and exotic plants.
+The region hosts several faunal species, including significant population of Bengal tiger and Indian elephant.

 Etymology

-The region was earlier known as Ottakal Mandu, with Otta-kal meaning 'single stone' in Tamil, a reference to a sacred stone revered by the local Toda people and Mandu, a Toda word for 'village'.
-This later became Udagamandalam which was anglicised to Ootacamund by the British, with the first part of the name (Ootaca), a corruption of the local name for the region and the second part (Mand), a shortening of the local Toda word Mandu.
-The first known written mention of the place is given as Wotokymund in a letter dated March 1821, written to the Madras Gazette by an unknown correspondent.
+The region was earlier known as orrai-kal manru, with orrai-kal meaning 'single stone' in Tamil, a reference to a sacred stone revered by the local Toda people and manru, a word for Toda village.
+It later became Udagamandalam in Tamil, which was anglicised to Ootacamund during the British Raj, with Ootaca being a corruption of the local name for the region and mand was a shortened form of the local word mandu.
+In a letter written to the Madras Gazette in March 1821, the name of the place is mentioned as Wotokymund.
 Ootacamund was later shortened to Ooty.
-Ooty is in the Nilgiri hills, meaning the "blue mountains", so named due to the Kurunji flower, which used to give the slopes a bluish tinge.
+It is the major town in the Nilgiris, which means "blue mountains", so named due to the Kurunji flower, which used to give the slopes a bluish tinge.

 History

-The earliest reference to Nilgiri hills is found in the Tamil Sangam epic Silappathikaram from the 5th or 6th century CE.
+The earliest reference to Nilgiri Mountains is found in the Tamil Sangam epic Silappathikaram from the 5th or 6th century CE.
 The region was a land occupied by various tribes such as Badagas, Todas, Kotas, Irulas and Kurumbas.
 The region was ruled by the three Tamil kingdoms of Cheras, Cholas and Pandyas during various times.
 The Todas are referenced in a record belonging to Hoysala king Vishnuvardhana and his general Punisa, dated 1117 CE.
 It was also ruled by various dynasties like Pallavas, Satavahanas, Gangas, Kadambas, Rashtrakutas, Hoysalas and the Vijayanagara empire.
 Tipu Sultan captured Nilgiris in the eighteenth century and the region came into possession of British in 1799.
 It became part of Coimbatore district of the Madras Presidency.